-This is the online reference for developing with the CMocka library.
-It documents the CMocka C API.
+This is the online reference for developing with the cmocka library.
+It documents the cmocka C API.

-CMocka tests are compiled into stand-alone executables and linked with the CMock library, the standard C library and module being tested.
+Tests written with cmocka are compiled into stand-alone executables and linked with the CMock library, the standard C library and module being tested.
 Any symbols external to the module being tested should be mocked - replaced with functions that return values determined by the test - within the test application.
 Even though significant differences may exist between the target execution environment of a code module and the environment used to test the code the unit testing is still valid since its goal is to test the logic of a code modules at a functional level and not necessarily all of its interactions with the target execution environment.

 The CMocka library provides: